The original Heitz winery barely seemed adequate to nurture the big dreams of founders Joe and Alice Heitz, but it did match their 1961 budget.

 In 1964, the couple purchased a 160-acre vineyard in the eastern hills of St. Helena.
 This beautiful ranch with its winery and homestead proved to be the ideal place to grow their family business.

 For over 52 years, wine lovers have admired the brilliant winemaking of Heitz Wine Cellars.
-Three spectacular vineyard-designated Cabernet Sauvignons — Martha's Vineyard, Trailside Vineyard and Bella Oaks Vineyard — are the centerpiece of the winery's remarkable portfolio.
+Two spectacular vineyard-designated Cabernet Sauvignons — Martha's Vineyard and Trailside Vineyard — are the centerpiece of the winery's remarkable portfolio.

 Heitz wines have been served by several United States Presidents, and they have also graced the table of many other luminaries around the world.
 In addition, Martha's Vineyard Cabernet achieved recognition as one of "The World's Thirty Greatest Wines" at a history-making dinner in France hosted by Champagne Louis Roederer in 1997.